 We have two options!
 You can go to our "Contact" page here to contact our Canadian Distributor OR purchase directly from our website.
 Please note that shipping costs can be quite costly when shipping direct.

 While the installation of our kits are considered simple and among the easiest in the industry, RoadActive Suspension dealers possess installation experience and industry knowledge for those more comfortable with professional installation.
 Click here to find a dealer near you.

 RoadActive Suspension will often work in tandem with airbags, fitment will depend on the location of the airbag in relation to where our product sits.
 To find out if it will work for your specific setup, please email firstname.lastname@example.org.

-No, RoadActive Suspension (and no other rear suspension helper can automatically void the factory warranty.
+No, installing RoadActive Suspension (or any other rear suspension helper) does not automatically void the factory warranty.
 The Magnuson Moss Act states that it is illegal for a vehicle manufactuer or dealership to void a warranty just because a part has been installed.
-The manufacturer or dealership may only void the warray if they are able to prove the aftermarket part caused or contributed damage to the vehicle.
-Even then, warranty to the impacted componenet(s) is the only portion of the warranty that may be voided.
+The manufacturer or dealership may only void the warranty if they are able to prove the aftermarket part caused or contributed damage to the vehicle.
+Even then, warranty to the impacted component(s) is the only portion of the warranty that may be voided.
 In this case, all other parts of the vehicle remain under warranty.